 Education & Experience

-After earning a BA in Rhetoric with honors from UC Berkeley in 2003 and working for six years as a journalist covering food and nutrition, Christy enrolled in a graduate program to become a registered dietitian nutritionist.
+After earning a BA in Rhetoric with honors from UC Berkeley in 2003 and working for six years as a journalist covering food and nutrition, I enrolled in a graduate program to become a registered dietitian nutritionist.

 LICENSING & CERTIFICATION